dmbarbour/wikilon/docs/Runtime.md

 # Awelon Runtime Design

-So what is my performance path?
-I'd like potential for state of the art performance, without too many difficulties.
+I want state of the art performance without a heroic or long term effort.

-## A viable (but looong) Haskell path
+## A viable (but too long) Haskell path

 Haskell simplifies many problems surrounding GC, parallelism, parsing, serialization, stowage, linking, and indexing.
 OTOH, my Haskell interpreters for prior Awelon definitions have consistently been at least 10x worse than C interpreters, sometimes 100x worse.